When did the Hebrews or Israelites become known as Jews?

 After the Israelites invaded Canaan, they were ruled by the kings Saul, David and Solomon.
 King David lived about 1,000 BC.
 After this, the kingdom was divided into two, with 10 tribes in the northern kingdom of Israel and two in the southern kingdom of Judah (1 Kings 12; 2 Chronicles 10).
 Samaria was the capital of Israel and Jerusalem the capital of Judah.

-The Hebrew word “Yehudi” (“Jew” in English; Strongs #3063) is derived from the name Judah, who was one of Jacob’s twelve sons.
+The Hebrew noun “Yehudi” (“Jew” in English; Strongs #3064) is derived from the name Judah, who was one of Jacob’s twelve sons.
+See Appendix A for a summary of how this word was spoken in various languages.
 Judah was the ancestor of one of the tribes of Israel, which was named after him.
-Originally, the word referred to members of the tribe of Judah, but later it described anyone from the kingdom of Judah (2 Ki.
-16:6; Est. 2:5).
+“Yehudi” occurs 76 times in the following books of the Old Testament:

 In 722 BC, Samaria was conquered by the Assyrians and the Israelites were dispersed into surrounding nations (2 Ki.
 17).
 As they assimilated and now have no national identity, they are known as the “Ten Lost Tribes of Israel”.
+However, they weren’t all lost because some remained in Israel and some moved to Judah (2 Chron.
+15:9; 35:18).

-In 598 BC, King Nebuchadnezzar of Babylonia invaded Judah and in 586 B.C.
+In 605 BC and 598 BC, King Nebuchadnezzar of Babylonia invaded Judah and in 586 B.C.
 Jerusalem was destroyed.
 Many of the Jews were taken to exile in Babylon.
 When the Persians conquered Babylon in 538 BC, the Persian King Cyrus permitted the Jews to return to their homelands and many returned to Judah.
 After the Babylonian exile, “Jew” replaced “Israelite” as the most widely-used term for these survivers.
 This was because, by that time, virtually all Israelites were descendants of the kingdom of Judah.
 Also, the Jewish religion was known as Judaism.

 After Jerusalem was rebuilt, Judea was ruled by the Greeks, Egyptians, Syrians and Romans.
 Although the terms “Hebrew” and “Israelite” continued in use into the New Testament period (Rom.
 9:4; 2 Cor.
 11:22; Phil.
 3:5), by then the term “Jew” was more commonly used.
 At His death, the Romans referred to Jesus as the “king of the Jews” (Mt.
 27:37).